opentoonz/opentoonz_docs/source/using_the_toonz_farm.rst

 - Root folder named FARMROOT: is a shared folder where a number of configuration files are stored.
 The controller node and all the rendering nodes must be able to access this shared folder (see  :ref:`Configuring the Toonz Farm <configuring_the_toonz_farm>`  ).

 - Client program: is the program run by the user to queue new tasks and to monitor the Toonz Farm.
-Toonz itself is the client program of the Toonz Farm, and can be run on any computer on the network, not necessarily on a controller node or a sever (rendering) node.
+OpenToonz itself is the client program of the Toonz Farm, and can be run on any computer on the network, not necessarily on a controller node or a sever (rendering) node.

 .. note:: In order to render the scenes successfully all the computers involved in the Toonz Farm, controller, servers and clients have to share the same projectroot folders (see  :ref:`Setting the Projectroot <setting_the_projectroot>`  ).